ivaylo-vasilev/home/README.md

 # Hello, World! ;)
 ### I am a Python programmer with a focus on system security, CLI development, and penetration testing.
 ---
-I am working with Python and C programming languages in CLI development, cybersecurity, and penetration testing.
+I work with Python and Bash in CLI development, cybersecurity, and penetration testing.

 I have completed online courses in programming, pentesting, and cybersecurity through Udemy and Harvard University's CS50 program and I have over 10 years of experience in the field of computer technologies, programming, and cybersecurity.
 I'm now focused on applying my skills to real-world projects and collaborating with others in the cybersecurity community.